Awesomazius/NeverCruncher/NeverCruncher_readme.txt

                NEVERCRUNCHER 1.0 Readme File

-NeverCruncher explores paths through Neverball levels with no knowledge of the level layout.
+NeverCruncher finds optimal paths through Neverball levels with no knowledge of the level layout.

 ********************Basic Operation**********************